Pattern hair loss: Hormones and genes

 KRT37 is the only keratin that is regulated by androgens.
 This sensitivity to androgens was acquired by Homo sapiens and is not shared with their great ape cousins.
-Although Winter et al. found that KRT37 is expressed in all the hair follices of chimpanzees, it was not detected in the head hair of modern humans.
+Although Winter et al. found that KRT37 is expressed in all the hair follicles of chimpanzees, it was not detected in the head hair of modern humans.
 As androgens are known to grow hair on the body but decrease it on the scalp, this lack of scalp KRT37 may help explain the paradoxical nature of Androgenic alopecia as well as the fact that head hair anagen cycles are extremely long.

 Although it is generally accepted that male pattern baldness follows a pattern of autosomal dominant inheritance, more recent research has shown that approximately 80% of bald men have bald fathers.
 This is greater than would be expected if pattern balding were a purely autosomal trait, and may suggest that there is an important paternal route of inheritance, either through a Y-chromosome gene or a paternal imprinting effect.